jackyzha0/jackyzha0.github.io/content/posts/primacy-of-consciousness.md

 To give them credit, many scientists found success through this approach.
 Scientists figured out how to correlate brain states with solving problems and even feelings of pain and pleasure.
 They figured out how activations in the V1 area of the cortex react to certain colours like the redness of an apple.
 Further physiological work discovered the existence of the V4-V8 areas which had an even stronger correlation with shapes, motion, and lighting conditions.
 The moonshot goal was to build up to a full **neural correlate of consciousness** or [[thoughts/Neural Correlates of Consciousness (NCC)|NCC]] -- some way of explaining what physical brain states correlate to mental ones.

 Yet, at the end of the day, all of this work only proved *correlation*.
-Behaviourist approaches were no closer to answering the question of how physical brain states *produce* mental ones. **Any theory that attempted to explain consciousness in terms of the physical is forced to take no less than a leap of faith from the objectively physical to the subjectively mental.** This leap is across what is known as the [[thoughts/Hard problem of consciousness#Explanatory Gap|explanatory gap]].
+Behaviourist approaches were no closer to answering the causal question of how physical brain states *produce* mental ones. **Any theory that attempted to explain consciousness in terms of the physical is forced to take no less than a leap of faith from the objectively physical to the subjectively mental.** This leap is across what is known as the [[thoughts/Hard problem of consciousness#Explanatory Gap|explanatory gap]].

 > "The mind-body problem is not just a local problem having to do with the relation between mind, brain, and behaviour in living animal organisms ... it invades our understanding of the entire cosmos and its history."
 (Thomas Nagel, *Mind and Cosmos*)